-A Level Media Studies is taught as a linear two-year course with coursework submissions and examinations to be completed at the end of Year 13.
-The Media Studies A Level introduces students to the study of a wide range of media including films, music videos, television, newspapers, magazines, social media and gaming.
-Study is underpinned by the key concepts: Language, Representation, Audience, and Institutions.
+A Level Media Studies is a linear two-year course with coursework submissions and examinations to be completed at the end of Year 13.
+The Media Studies A Level introduces students to studying a wide range of media, including films, music videos, television, newspapers, magazines, social media and gaming.
+The study is underpinned by the key concepts: Language, Representation, Audience, and Industry.
 Students will explore how media texts use language to communicate with audiences and how meanings are constructed and manipulated.
 Students will consider how the media represents reality and controls our perspectives of the world.
-The impact on audiences will be examined, alongside the different institutions that produce media texts.
-Students will plan and create media, working with industry style briefs.
+The impact on audiences will be examined alongside the different institutions that produce media texts.
+Students will plan and create media, working with industry-style briefs.